Dog Breed Directory

 Epilepsy

-Neurological disorder causing recurrent seizures.
+Neurological disorder causing recurrent seizures without identifiable cause.

 Symptoms: